Florentine Rost van Tonningen: Marriage

 On 21 December 1940, the day of the Winter Solstice, Heubel married Meinoud Rost van Tonningen.

 Upon request, Heinrich Himmler, the German SS-Reichsführer, had approved their genealogy, following which their wedding became the first SS marriage.
-The Rost van Tonningen family had three sons with the unusual names of Grimbert (1941), Ebbe (1943), and Herre (1945).
+The Rost van Tonningen family had three sons with the names Grimbert (1941), Ebbe (1943), and Herre (1945).
 Her children openly distanced themselves from their mother's political views in the 1980s.

 The youngest son was born on 28 April 1945 in Terschelling on the day her brother Wim Heubel fell in battle fighting with SS forces near Elst.
 She soon fled via Cuxhaven to Goslar in Germany, where her parents, who owned local property, were also staying.
 Her husband Meinoud was captured and imprisoned on 8 May by Canadian troops.

 Immediately after the war, Meinoud Rost van Tonningen died in the Scheveningen prison while awaiting trial.
 He allegedly jumped over the balustrade of a staircase.
 Rost van Tonningen-Heubel always contended that her husband had been murdered and that this was supported by testimony from fellow prisoners.
 The motive would have been that her husband, as President of De Nederlandsche Bank, knew too much about illegal money transactions by prominent people.
 The former RIOD (National Institute of War Documentation) employee, A. J. van der Leeuw, supported her version during the television show Het zwarte schaap (The Black Sheep) and suggested that her husband may have been driven to commit suicide in prison.

 In her book, In Search Of My Wedding Ring, Rost van Tonningen-Heubel accused Prince Bernhard of bearing the main responsibility for her husband's death, as he had been head of the Domestic Forces, claiming that her private archive contained evidence of this.
 Her enormous archive is only accessible through her private secretary and archivist, F. J. A. M. van der Helm, who assisted her from 1980 by storing and managing the archive.

 Post-war period

 After the death of her husband, Rost van Tonningen-Heubel remained active in several far-right movements.
 Initially, she was placed under state supervision, like many former Nazis.
 Her supervisor, Clerk of the Senate Anton Leo de Block, put her three sons under the guardianship of her brother-in-law Nico Rost van Tonningen, who was in the service of Queen Juliana.
-Her son Grimbert later left his mother and move in with the Fentener van Vlissingen family.
+Her son Grimbert later left his mother and moved in with the Fentener van Vlissingen family.